Factorization of the identity through operators with large diagonal: Introduction

 \section{Introduction}

 Let~$X$ be a Banach space.
 A \emph{basis} for~$X$ will always mean a Schauder basis.
-We denote by~$I_X$ the identity operator on~$X$, and write $\langle\cdot,\cdot\rangle$ for the duality bracket between~$X$ and its dual space~$X^*$.
+We denote by~$I_X$ the identity operator on~$X$, and write $\langle\cdot,\cdot\rangle$ for the bilinear duality pairing between~$X$ and its dual space~$X^*$.
 By an \emph{operator} on~$X$, we understand a bounded and linear mapping from~$X$ into itself.

 Suppose that $X$ has a normalized basis $(b_n)_{n\in\mathbb N}$, and let $b_n^*\in X^*$ be the $n^{\text{th}}$ co\-or\-di\-nate functional.
-For an operator~$T$ on~$X$, we say that: \begin{itemize} \item $T$ \emph{has large diagonal} if $\inf_{n\in\mathbb N} |\langle Tb_n,b_n^*\rangle| >0;$ \item $T$ is \emph{diagonal} if $\langle Tb_m,b_n^*\rangle = 0$ whenever $m,n\in\mathbb N$ are distinct; \item \emph{the identity operator on $X$ factors through~$T$} if there are operators~$R$ and~$S$ on~$X$ such that the diagram
+For an operator~$T$ on~$X$, we say that: \begin{itemize} \item $T$ \emph{has large diagonal} if $\inf_{n\in\mathbb N} |\langle Tb_n,b_n^*\rangle| >0$; \item $T$ is \emph{diagonal} if $\langle Tb_m,b_n^*\rangle = 0$ whenever $m,n\in\mathbb N$ are distinct; \item \emph{the identity operator on $X$ factors through~$T$} if there are operators~$R$ and~$S$ on~$X$ such that the diagram

 is commutative. \end{itemize} Suppose that the basis $(b_n)_{n\in\mathbb N}$ for~$X$ is unconditional.
 Then the diagonal operators on~$X$ correspond precisely to the elements of~$\ell_\infty(\mathbb N)$, and so for each operator~$T$ on~$X$ with large diagonal, there is a diagonal operator~$S$ on~$X$ such that $\langle STb_n,b_n^*\rangle = 1$ for each $n\in\mathbb N$.
 This observation naturally leads to the following question. \begin{que} Can the identity operator on~$X$ be factored through each operator on~$X$ with large diagonal? \end{que}